sindresorhus/sindresorhus.github.com/source/content/blog/goodbye-nodejs-buffer.md

 }
 ```

-If you use [XO](https://github.com/xojs/xo), it will soon come with this config by default.
+If you use [XO](https://github.com/xojs/xo), it comes with this config by default.

 ## How Can I Help?